Optimal radial basis for density-based atomic representations: Results

+that measures the amount of information lost relative to that contained in the large-$\nmax$ primitive basis description.

-For a given dataset, these functions are optimal in the sense that (a) when truncated to $\qmax<\nmax$, they describe the greatest fraction of the variance for the local atom-density coefficients; (b) they are independent on the choice of the primitive basis, in the limit in which the latter is complete.
-The optimal functions computed for the Si dataset (Fig.~\ref{fig:oel-radial-basis}) are associated with rapidly decaying covariance eigenvalues.
-The same radial functions can be obtained starting from either of the DVR or GTO bases implemented in \rascal{}: the discrepancy increases for higher indices $q$, but can be reduced by increasing the size of the primitive basis, at no cost during the evaluation of the optimal splined basis.
+For the Si dataset, the residual variance decays rapidly with increasing number of optimal basis functions, as shown in Fig.~\ref{fig:oel-radial-basis}.
+The figure also shows the shape of the optimal radial functions, and demonstrate that the same radial functions can be obtained starting from either of the DVR or GTO bases implemented in \rascal{}: the discrepancy increases for higher indices $q$, but can be reduced by increasing the size of the primitive basis, at no cost during the evaluation of the optimal splined basis.
 Furthermore, the optimal functions reflect some ``sensible'' expectations -- highly oscillating functions are associated with low covariance eigenvalues, the functions decay at the cutoff distance (even if the raw basis exhibits much larger spillover, see SI), and higher angular momentum functions are peaked at larger distances, consistent with the greater variability in the angular distribution at large $r$.